core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - It re-initializes the Replay Window of each Recipient Context as valid and with 0 as its current lower limit.

-   - For each long exchange where it is a client and that it wants to keep active, it resets to 0 the Response Number of each associated server (see {{sec-long-exchanges}}).
+   - For each long exchange where it is a client and that it wants to keep active, it sets the Response Number of each associated server as not initialized (see {{sec-long-exchanges}}).

 From then on, it can resume processing new messages for the considered group.
 In particular: